 Monitoring and testing private APIs with API Monitoring uses a hybrid on-premises approach.
 The agent runs on a host within your infrastructure but test data is managed and stored in the BlazeMeter cloud.
 Using the API Monitoring dashboard, you have a single interface for defining tests, viewing results, configuring notifications and enabling 3rd-party integrations.

 All communication from the agent to the BlazeMeter cloud is made over outbound requests to the BlazeMeter API via HTTPS on port 443.
 The agent requests work to be processed and sends back results over a TLS-encrypted connection and is not externally addressable.

-Select an operating system to download the agent:
+Select an operating system to download the latest agent:

-As a general guideline, we would recommend a machine with:
+As a general guideline, we recommend a machine with:

 - 4-core CPUs or higher